American Cockroaches: Genome Sequencing Reveals Why These Pests Are So Hard To Kill

 Cockroaches have been humanity’s roommates for the past thousands of years, thanks to their amazing abilities to survive even in most unfavorable environments.
 These unwanted, creepy insects mostly survive on fermenting foods in the sewage pipes of our homes.
-Cockroaches cause allergies, are a rich source of disease-causing bacteria, and therefore a huge nuisance for most of us.
+Cockroaches cause allergies, are a rich source of disease-causing bacteria, and therefore are a huge nuisance for most of us.

-Now, for the first time, a team of researchers from the South China Normal University in Guangzhou, China, has got success in sequencing the genomes of American cockroaches (Periplaneta americana).
-According to researchers, the genome of American cockroach is now the second largest sequenced to date (compared to other insects) after the locust.
+Now, for the first time, a team of researchers from the South China Normal University in Guangzhou, China, has found success in sequencing the genomes of American cockroaches (Periplaneta americana).
+According to researchers, the genome of the American cockroach is now the second largest sequenced to date (compared to other insects) after the locust.
 The findings of the study were published in Nature Communications.

 The American cockroach, also known as the water bug, is the largest among commonly found house cockroaches, according to the New York Times.
 To survive, this pest eats just about anything, including book bindings, glue, rubber, feces, and other cockroaches.
-Relative to its size, it runs very fast— the human equivalent of 210 miles per hour, and amazingly, it can live for almost a week even without its head.
+Relative to its size, it runs very fast — the human equivalent of 210 miles per hour, and amazingly, it can live for almost a week even without its head.

 In the new study, Chinese researchers found that the genes of the American cockroach have given it the ability to survive even in too harsh environments, thereby making the pest too tough to get rid of.